Bounds on ultralight bosons from the Event Horizon Telescope observation of Sgr A$^*$: Brief review of Black Hole Superradiance

 A conservative choice for the characteristic timescale is the Salpeter time.
 The Salpeter time is the timescale for BH accretion where the compact object is radiating at the Eddington limit, and it is $\tau_{\rm Salpeter} \sim 4.5\times10^7$ yr.
 For BHs that are radiating at the super-Eddington limit, the characteristic time is $\sim \tau_{\rm Salpeter}/10$ yr\,\cite{Brito:2015oca}.
 On the other hand, for accretion onto a BH at a fraction of the Eddington limit, the rate of BH mass increase is

 where $M_{\rm BH}$ is given in solar mass unit.
 The above equation assumes the radiative efficiency, $\eta \approx$ 0.1\,\cite{osti_4778507,PhysRevD.89.104059,Brito_2015,Brito:2015oca}.
 The Eddington ratio for mass fraction, $f_{\rm Edd}$, depends on the detailed properties of the accretion disk surrounding a BH.
 In case of Sgr A$^*$, $f_{\rm Edd}\sim10^{-9}$\,\cite{Brito:2015oca,Wislocka:2019efh}.
 For an accreting BH with the accretion rate given by Eq.~\eqref{accretion}, the mass growth is exponential with e-folding time given by a fraction $( 1/{f_{\rm Edd}} )$ of the Salpeter time.
 Therefore, for Sgr A$^*$, the timescale relevant for gas accretion is $\sim10^{16}$ yr, which is greater than the Hubble time, $\tau_{\rm Hubble} \sim10^{10}$ yr.
 Thus we take a conservative choice for the characteristic timescale for Sgr A$^*$ in this work and fix it at $\tau_{\rm BH}=5\times10^9$ yr.
-A timescale less than this increases the required superradiant instability rate, and thus strengthens the constraints.
+A timescale greater than our value will strengthen the constraints on bosonic particles as we will discuss in section (\ref{sec:results}).